 On December 23rd, Jade went to Tom’s house to clean it up in anticipation of his return home.
 As Marc Carlos began taking Jade through this time, her voice started to shake, and tears began to fall.
 While she was cleaning, she bumped Tom’s computer mouse and his screensaver popped up.
 There on the screen were female breasts.
 She soon realized: Those were her breasts!
 Jade has a beauty mark, and she could see it clearly on the screen.
 “I couldn’t believe it.
 I was in complete shock.
 There’s no way!
 There’s no way!” she said through sobs.

 She looked further into the computer and found a rolling screen of naked photos of herself.
 It looked like hundreds.
 Worse yet, he had cropped them and put them into folders.
 With this, attorney Carlos walked up to the witness stand and handed Jade the printout of the photos.
 Jade sobbed as she flipped through the pages.
 But more shocking testimony was to follow.
 The files had names: “JD Shower,” “JD’s Sn—ch.”
 When Carlos asked what photo had been cropped, sobbing into a Kleenex, Jade responded, “My vagina.”
-The betrayal was complete.
+The betrayal was complete and sickening.
 “He called me his daughter,” Jade continued as she sobbed even harder.

 Carlos then instructed, “Tell this jury how you felt.”
 With tears in every word, Jade said, “The most violating, gut wrenching feeling ever.
 I felt sick.
 I couldn’t even touch my own skin…Not even in a movie have I seen something so sick.”
 She went on, “I hated him…I wanted him to leave me alone.”

 Attorney Carlos then handed the printout of the photos to the jury.
 Each juror held the printout, some looking long, while others glanced at it for the briefest of seconds as if it was too disturbing to touch before passing it on.